What makes the International School of Louisiana unique?

 The majority of children are successful at ISL; if your student becomes an ISL student, you’ll probably be surprised by how quickly they learn their target language!
 A small number of children, however, are not ready at age 5 for the unique challenge of learning to read and write in a new language.
-Experience has shown that for these students, ISL is much more difficult than a traditional school would be.
+Experience has shown that these students are best served in a traditional school.

 How many rounds does OneApp offer, and what are the dates?

-The early application round happens in late fall.
-The main round happens in the spring, and the second round happens in early summer.
+The early application round happens in late fall, and the second round happens in early summer.
 Students who haven’t been assigned to a school after the second round can apply for available seats by visiting EnrollNOLA’s Family Resource Center.
 It’s important to apply to ISL early, as our classes do fill.
 To give a student the best chance for a kindergarten or first grade seat, families should apply during the November-December early application round.
-For fall 2017 admissions, families should apply via OneApp between November 1 and December 16, 2016.

 I missed all of the OneApp main application rounds.
 How do I apply for Late Enrollment?

 What happens once I receive my child’s seat placement at ISL?

 You will receive a notification in the mail from EnrollNOLA.
 You will also receive an email from ISL and a letter in the mail telling you how to complete your registration and claim your student’s seat.
 It’s very important to enter your correct email address and mailing address.

 My child currently attends ISL, but I want to transfer them to another ISL location.
 What is the process for this?

 Families can apply for available seats at another ISL campus through the same OneApp process.